forward-uiuc/Web-Data-View/ng-dashboard/README.md

 Related file:

-- widget.js: includes CSS for the widget and the click handler functions for the three buttons
+- widget.js: includes CSS for the widget and the functions for the three buttons

-##### Label
+### Label

 When a new element is clicked, which means the user might want to create a new column of data, a new label will appear in the widget.
 When it is clicked, an edit panel for the label will appear.